Trojan2021/Smart-Door/README.md

 BlueDot - https://github.com/martinohanlon/BlueDot

 ### Info:
+This project was started at Hack OHIO 2021 and contunied at Make OHIO 2022

 If you need to contact me about this project feel free to leave a message in the discussion channel

 Feel free to join the discord channel for more casual talk on the project or to get in contact with a developer https://discord.gg/AnNgcTGA5N